Table of contents

 Next, we are going to configure a Klaviyo tag based on specific events.

-Step 1: Create New Tag Go inside Google Tag Manager (Server Container).
+Step 1: Create New Tag Go inside Google Tag Manager (Server Container)

 Go to the Tags section and click New to start a new tag.
 For example, name this tag as Klaviyo Events.

-Step 2: Klaviyo Events Tag Setup (Server Container).
+Step 2: Klaviyo Events Tag Setup (Server Container)

 When setting up the tag, choose the Event type.
 Enter your Klaviyo Private API Key here, along with the email variable and Klaviyo User ID you set up earlier.
-For Event Name, use the built-in variable event name.
+At Event Name, use the built-in variable event name.
 Again, activate the Use Optimistic Scenario and Store email in cookies options.

 klaviyo-event-tag-configuration

-Step 3: Add Custom Properties (Server Container).
+Step 3: Add Custom Properties (Server Container)

 add-custom-properties-claviyo-tag